firmach/CreditCards/README.md

 ## License

-Alarm Clock is available under the MIT license.
+Credit cards is available under the MIT license.